 - Maintain case files that include activities, progress notes, evaluations, and recommendations.

-Things a Marriage & Family Therapist Should Know How to Do
+Qualities of a Marriage & Family Therapist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.